Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

 ---

+# Fixing your Editor Fonts

+By default, your editor fonts may not show Japanese characters correctly.

+TODO ...

+---

 # Dark Mode
 Although light mode is supported, the recommended theme for this note is dark mode.
 With that being said, changing the theme is completely optional.